Search

 The Maintenance Management Task You Need to Add to Your “To Do” List

 Last week I attended a retirement party for two employees of an MPulse customer.
 After offering my congratulations (and admitting a little envy), I stopped to talk to Judy, who oversees the maintenance staff.
+Our conversation left me with the maintenance management task that every maintenance manager must add to their to do list.

 Judy looked a little melancholy for someone surrounded by that much cake.
 When I asked her why, she said: “Steve, there’s 62 years of experience walking out the door today.
 It’s going to be hard to replace that kind of expertise.”